BoiseState/CS321_Bioinformatics/README.md

 sequences start from the next line.
 Each line has 60 characters (one of `A`, `T`, `C`, `G`, could be lower/upper case) until the end of sequence, which is denoted by `//` on a line by itself.
 Sometimes you will see the character `N`, which denotes that the sequence is not known at that character.
-You would skip these characters.
-One GeneBank file may have several DNA sequences in it, each marked by `ORIGIN` and `//` tags.
+You would skip these characters as described below.

 When we reach a character `N`, we assume that the sequence has ended.
 Similarly, when we reach `//`, we also assume that the sequence has ended.
-So at those points, we reset the sequence that we were building and start over when we find the next `ORIGIN` or the next valid character after seeing a `N`.
+So at those points, we reset the sequence that we were building and start over when we find the next valid character after seeing a `N` or when we find the next `ORIGIN` tag.

+One GeneBank file may have several DNA sequences in it, each marked by `ORIGIN` and `//` tags.

 Some sample genome files (having the *.gbk extension) can be found in the [data/files_gbk/](data/files_gbk/) folder.

 ### 3.2.
 Problem

 For a given GeneBank file, we want to convert it into a BTree with each object being a DNA subsequence of specified length `k` (where `1` ≤ `k` ≤ `31`).
 We will take the DNA sequence from the GeneBank file and break it into subsequences of length `k` each.
 We are interested in